-Mind Over Murder has been co-written by Jake Lynch and Annabel McGoldrick who met over 32 years ago when they worked together at Yorkshire Television.
+Mind Over Murder - the first book in the Janna Rose series - and Diagnosis or Death have been co-written by Jake Lynch and Annabel McGoldrick who met over 32 years ago when they worked together at Yorkshire Television.

 You can find out more about how they met in this article from The Guardian written by Annabel in December 2024.